Codecademy/docs/content/javascript/concepts/window/terms/confirm/confirm.md

 ---
 Title: 'confirm()'
-Description: 'Instructs the browsers window to show a optional message, the user then must confirm or cancel the message'
+Description: 'Instructs the browser window to show a optional message, the user then must confirm or cancel the message'
 Subjects:
   - 'Web Development'
   - 'Computer Science'